CEA-LIST/Cingulata/experiments/ComBoPaperCode/README.md

 NOISE :

 In Python3 :
->> from noise import noise
+from noise import noise
-use test_parameter_set to get the resulting log2 of the noise for each method in the paper.
+then use test_parameter_set to get the resulting log2 of the noise for each method in the paper.

 TIME :